-We have designed our Life Skills Class to support Children and Adults hoping to increase their knowledge and develop life skills necessary for everyday living.
+We have designed our Life Skills Class in New York to support Children and Adults hoping to increase their knowledge and develop life skills necessary for everyday living.
 The course emphasizes goal-setting, decision making and problem-solving.
 Through our class, clients will work on communication, healthy lifestyles and relationships.
 Additionally, we will develop life skills to do with nutrition, personal safety, financial literacy, citizenship, and consumerism.

 The fee is $325 per class for individuals and $100 per class if a group.